 Once you have zeroed on the location, the next step is to measure the area in which your safe will go.
 You need to cut out the space of the wood very properly so that the safe rests properly, after which it shall be fixed and bolted using anchors and bolts.

 The rest of the instructions then follows the process of measurement.
 You don’t have to make a heavy investment in the process of bolting the safe.

 All you are required to do is to assemble a few materials for an easy installation of the safe on the wooden floor.
 These materials include the basic drilling materials, such as a crowbar, saw, hammer drill, compressed air can, level, socket wrench, anchor kit with bolts, etc.

 Bolting Down The Safe Using Crawlspace Method:

-Different options of bolting down the safe to a wooden floor could be used to fulfill your purpose, however, the crawlspace is considered to be the safest option of all.
-To execute this method, you are required to drill the floor and make the use of huge nuts and washers to complete the process.
+Different options of bolting down the safe to a wooden floor could be used to fulfill your purpose; however, the crawlspace is considered to be the safest option of all.
+To execute this method, you must drill the floor and use huge nuts and washers to complete the process.

 Alternatively, you can also use lag screws to fasten the gun safe and then secure the floor joist.
 If you are adopting the second option, make sure to check the space available under the floor.
 This can be done using a stud finder.

-You can further use a wider steel sheet to bolt the safe in case the distance of the holes does not match the stud of the floors.
+You can further use a wider steel sheet to bolt the safe if the distance of the holes does not match the stud of the floors.
 After the completion of this step, you can mount the metal sheet to the floor studs.
-Experts further suggest using a concrete drill to bolt down the safe as this makes the entire process faster and easier.
+Experts further suggest using a concrete drill to bolt down the safe, making the entire process faster and easier.

 The above-listed hand tools and equipment can be used to complete the process of bolting without any trouble.
 Lastly, do not forget to check the safe.
 If it appears to be loose, use a hammer and pins to pierce inside the floor and tighten the arrangement.